 Should I still apply to IMPAQT if the financial contribution is too high?

-If the personal contribution presents financial challenge, please submit a letter detailing your extenuating circumstances directly to Renee Camerlengo, Assistant Dean of Student Affairs: firstname.lastname@example.org.
+If the personal contribution presents financial challenge, please submit a letter detailing your extenuating circumstances directly to Tera Monroe, associate dean for Student Affairs and director of Residential Education.
 All financial concerns will be kept confidential and are separate from the selection process.

 What should I do if the cost is too high?
 How do I demonstrate my financial need?